Meet the Team

 Undergraduate Research Assistant

-Wendy is a sophomore majoring in Child Studies and Cognitive Studies with a minor in Sociology.
-Her research interests include bilingual learners’ language preferences across social networks, reading habits, cognitive flexibility, and language processing.
-She is fluent in her hometown dialect in China and identifies as bilingual, and her personal experiences strongly influence her academic interests. -
+Wendy is a junior majoring in Child Studies and Cognitive Studies.
+Her research interests include bilingual learners’ language acquisition across social networks, cognitive flexibility, and language processing.
+She is fluent in her hometown dialect from China and identifies as bilingual, with her personal experiences as an immigrant strongly shaping her academic interests. -

 Jessica Li